vanhoangkha/Networking-fundamentals/Day23_Rapid_Spanning_Tree_Protocol.md

 💡 NOTE:

-Classic STP BPDU has a “Protocol Version Identifier: Spanning Tree (0)
+Classic STP BPDU has a “Giao thức Version Identifier: Spanning Tree (0)

-BPDU Type: Configuration (0x00)
+BPDU Type: Cấu hình (0x00)

 BPDU flags: 0x00

-RAPID STP BPDU has a “Protocol Version Identifier: Spanning Tree (2)
+RAPID STP BPDU has a “Giao thức Version Identifier: Spanning Tree (2)

-BPDU Type: Configuration (0x02)
+BPDU Type: Cấu hình (0x02)

 BPDU flags: 0x3c

-In CLASSIC STP, only the ROOT BRIDGE originated BPDUs, and other SWITCHES just FORWARDED the BPDUs they received.
+In CLASSIC STP, only the Bridge gốc originated BPDUs, and other SWITCHES just FORWARDED the BPDUs they received.

 In RAPID STP, ALL SWITCHES originate and send their own BPDUs from their DESIGNATED PORTS

 ---

-RAPID SPANNING TREE PROTOCOL
+RAPID Spanning Tree Giao thức

 - ALL SWITCHES running RAPID STP send their own BPDUs every “hello” time (2 Seconds)
 - SWITCHES “age” the BPDU information much more quickly
-    - In CLASSIC STP, a SWITCH waits 10 “hello” intervals (20 seconds)
+    - In CLASSIC STP, a Switch waits 10 “hello” intervals (20 seconds)
-    - In RAPID STP, a SWITCH considers a neighbour lost if it misses 3 BPDUs (6 seconds).
-It will then “flush” ALL MAC ADDRESSES learned on that interface
+    - In RAPID STP, a Switch considers a neighbour lost if it misses 3 BPDUs (6 seconds).
+It will then “flush” ALL MAC ADDRESSES learned on that Giao diện

 ![image](https://github.com/psaumur/CCNA/assets/106411237/c03d2645-42d8-4d95-b486-999e82ac12a8)